mmoore96/Shortest-Path-using-UDP-Communication/README.md

 ** All Distances From HardwareStore **
 (Bank:53), (Park:80), (StripMall:34), (Home:42), (Mall:37), (GasStation:2), (HardwareStore:0), (School:4), (BookStore:63), (GroceryStore:16)
 ```

+## Important
+This program was written as a final project for one of my undergraduate Computer Science classes.
+This is intended to run on MacOS using Xcode.
+It was compiled using LLVM and Clang.
+However, any C++ compiler will work.

+I plan on updating this code in the future so users do not have to change file paths manually in the code.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.